Justsenger/ExHyperV/README.md

 ### Network Modes

-**Bridged Mode**: Host and VM connect under the same external virtual switch, with a specified physical network card providing the outlet network.
+Bridged Mode: Host and VM connect under the same external virtual switch, with a specified physical network card providing the outlet network.

-**NAT Mode**: Host and VM connect under the same internal virtual switch.
+NAT Mode: Host and VM connect under the same internal virtual switch.
 The host shares the physical network card's network to the VM via ICS and is responsible for the upstream outlet, NAT translation, and DHCP.
 Only one NAT mode network can exist.

-**No Upstream**: Host and VM connect under the same internal virtual switch with no upstream network.
+No Upstream: Host and VM connect under the same internal virtual switch with no upstream network.
 The host can choose not to connect to this switch, in which case the virtual switch automatically switches to a Private switch.

-· **Default Switch** belongs to a unique switch type working similarly to NAT mode and automatically switches the upstream network based on metrics.
+· Default Switch belongs to a unique switch type working similarly to NAT mode and automatically switches the upstream network based on metrics.

 ## 🤝 Contribution
 Any form of contribution is welcome!